top of page

 Difficulty measuring ROI: While some forms of outbound marketing may be easy to track, others (like billboards or radio ads) may be difficult to track.

-Types of outbound marketing
+Types and examples of outbound marketing

 As we discussed, the goal of outbound marketing is to reach large new crowds.
 These campaigns aren’t designed to “close the deal” with customers who are already familiar with your brand.
 Rather, these marketing campaigns are designed to generate interest in your brand among new audiences.